Well Nut (rubber body with internal brass nut)

-Brands you know and trust - Aerobolt
+Brands you know and trust - Aerobolt®

-Well nuts are a rubber body insert that consists of a neoprene bushing with an enlarged flange head on one end and a captive brass nut embedded on the inside at the other end.
+Well nuts are a rubber body nut that consists of a neoprene bushing with an enlarged flange head on one end and a captive brass nut embedded on the inside at the other end.
 An excellent sealing option against air, moisture, and vibration.
-This makes well nuts ideal in lightweight bearing applications associated with fibreglass, plastics, glass or composite sheets.
+This makes well nuts ideal for lightweight bearing applications associated with fibreglass, plastics, glass or composite sheets.
 Refer to the tab below for an installation guide.
 Check out the nutsert blog.

 Well Nuts - ideal when seeking a seal against air, moisture and vibration.